 Originally from Scarborough, Ontario, Robert studied privately with trombonist David Archer for three years before pursuing his studies at the Curtis Institute of Music in Philadelphia with Nitzan Haroz and Matthew Vaughn as a Carrie L. Tolson Memorial Fellow.
 Robert was recognized as Curtis' Presser Scholar, a prestigious scholarship awarded to one senior student who has high academic and musical accomplishments and embodies the qualities of leadership and citizenship.
 He looks forward to graduating with his Bachelor of Music in the Spring of 2023.

 Outside of the trombone, Robert is extremely passionate about chain restaurants, video games and the Toronto Blue Jays!

 Robert is now an S.E.
-Shires Artist, and he currently plays on a Shires Tenor Trombone with a 5YVNY bell, gold brass slide, yellow brass rotary valve and uses a silver-plated Griego Alessi 6C mouthpiece.
+Shires Artist, and he currently plays on a Shires Tenor Trombone with a 5YVNY bell, gold brass slide, yellow brass rotary valve and along with a silver-plated Griego Alessi 7D mouthpiece.

 Copyright © 2021 Robert Conquer, Trombonist - All Rights Reserved.